 Alternatively, you can search for a local adviser or mortgage broker based on postcode.
 Results can be displayed as a list or on a map and you can filter by the type of advice such as pensions & retirement, financial planning, investments, insurance & protection or savings.
 You can also choose to view results based on whether you'd like to meet remotely or face to face.

-Once the results are displayed, you can click on each advisory firms profile to see the services they offer, its staff, their qualifications.
+Once the results are displayed, you can click on each advisory firms profile to see the services they offer, its staff, and their qualifications.
 Some advisers may also have special offers such as a free initial consultation or pension healthcheck.
 Their profiles will also indicate if they have a minimum investment they work with and also provide social media and contact details.